How long does it take for Barrett's oesophagus to develop into cancer?

-Most people with Barrett's oesophagus don't have any serious problems, but for a few people, the changes in the cells lining the oesophagus may develop into cancer.
-However, fewer than one in 20 men, and one in 35 women with Barrett's oesophagus develop oesophageal cancer every year.
+Most people with Barrett's oesophagus don't have any serious problems.
+However, for a few people, the changes in the cells that line the oesophagus may develop into cancer.
+Fewer than one in 20 men, and one in 35 women with Barrett's oesophagus develop oesophageal cancer in their lifetime.

 Most people with Barrett's oesophagus don't get high-grade dysplasia – fewer than one in 10 people develop these cells in their lifetime.
 Not everyone who gets high-grade dysplasia will develop oesophageal cancer.
-However if you do have these cells, your doctor may monitor your condition to make sure any changes in your cells are detected and treated early.
+However if you do have these cells, your doctor may monitor you so any changes in your cells are detected and treated early.

 You may not get any symptoms of Barrett's oesophagus.
-However, common symptoms of the condition can include:
+However, symptoms of the condition can include:

-For some people the constant exposure to acid over a long period of time causes complications, including ulcers of the oesophagus, scarring of the oesophagus (stricture) and cancer.
+For some people, the constant exposure to acid over a long period of time causes complications, including:

-Barrett's oesophagus is caused by long-term acid reflux.
-This is when stomach acid and digestive juices leak from your stomach into the lower part of your oesophagus.
+Barrett's oesophagus is caused by long-term reflux of acid and bile.
+This is when stomach acid and digestive juices travel upwards from your stomach into the lower part of your oesophagus.

-Usually, your stomach acid is kept in your stomach by a muscular valve that stops it from reaching the oesophagus.
-However, if you have Barrett's oesophagus, the valve has become weak or has moved out of place allowing the acid to leak out.
+Usually, stomach acid is kept in your stomach by a muscular valve that stops it from reaching your oesophagus.
+However, if you have Barrett's oesophagus, your valve may have become weak or moved out of place, which allows acid to leak upwards.
 Your stomach is protected from digestive juices by a lining of acid-resistant cells.
 But the lining of your oesophagus is different, and it can become inflamed and irritated as it tries to protect itself from the acid.

 You're more likely to get acid reflux if you:

 Only about one in 10 people who have acid reflux go on to develop Barrett's oesophagus.
-You're more likely to develop Barrett's oesophagus if you have had severe reflux symptoms for many years, are Caucasian, male, or over 50.
+You're more likely to develop Barrett's oesophagus if you have had severe reflux symptoms for many years.

-If your GP thinks there may be an underlying cause for your symptoms, he or she may refer you to hospital for a test called a gastroscopy (also called an endoscopy.
+If your GP thinks there may be an underlying cause for your symptoms, he or she may offer you a test called a gastroscopy.
+This may also be called an endoscopy.
 You may also be offered this test if your symptoms have persisted for a long time.
 The test allows your doctor or a specialist nurse to look inside your oesophagus and stomach using a narrow, flexible, tube-like telescopic camera.
 It can help to identify whether your symptoms are caused by Barrett’s oesophagus or another condition.
-Sometimes the doctor or nurse may also take a small sample of tissue (a biopsy) from the lining of your oesophagus during the test.
-This will be sent to a laboratory to see if the cells are damaged.

-Barrett's oesophagus is sometimes diagnosed if you have been referred for a gastroscopy to investigate other problems, such as abdominal pain or sickness.
+Barrett's oesophagus is sometimes diagnosed if you have a gastroscopy to investigate other problems, such as abdominal (tummy) pain or sickness.

-If you're diagnosed with Barrett's oesophagus, your doctor may want to continue to monitor your condition, by asking you to have a gastroscopy with biopsies at regular intervals.
-This monitoring may help your doctor detect any abnormal changes in the cells in your oesophagus as soon as possible.
+If you're diagnosed with Barrett's oesophagus, your doctor may want to continue to monitor your condition.
+He or she will ask you to have a gastroscopy with biopsies at regular intervals.
+This will help your doctor to detect any abnormal changes that may develop in the cells in your oesophagus.
 You may need to have these check-ups at intervals from anywhere between a few months to three years, depending on how severe your condition is.

 It may not always be necessary to monitor Barrett's oesophagus in this way.
 Ask your doctor for more information.

-Treatment is aimed at preventing further acid reflux and, if necessary, removing the damaged areas of tissue from your oesophagus.
+Treatment for Barrett's oesophagus aims to prevent further acid reflux and, if necessary, remove any damaged areas of tissue from your oesophagus.

-Your GP may advise you to make some lifestyle changes in order to reduce your acid reflux.
-These include:
+Your doctor may advise you to make some lifestyle changes in order to reduce your acid reflux.
+For example:

-Your doctor may prescribe medicines to reduce the amount of stomach acid you produce, reducing the acid reflux that you get.
+Your doctor may prescribe medicines to reduce the amount of stomach acid you produce, which should reduce acid reflux.
 These are usually medicines called proton pump inhibitors.
 Examples include omeprazole, rabeprazole or lansoprazole.
-You may need to keep taking these medicines for the rest of your life to control your symptoms.
-Long-term use of proton pump inhibitors is safe.
+You may need to take these medicines for the rest of your life to control your symptoms.

-Occasionally, your doctor may prescribe another type of medicine called a histamine receptor blocker to reduce the amount of stomach acid you produce.
+Occasionally, your doctor may prescribe another type of medicine called an H2 receptor blocker to reduce the amount of stomach acid you produce.
 Other drugs, such as domperidone, work by helping your stomach to empty more effectively.

-If medicines have not worked, your GP may refer you to a gastroenterologist to discuss other treatment options.
+If medicines don't work for you, your GP may refer you to a gastroenterologist to discuss other treatment options.
 A gastroenterologist is a doctor who specialises in identifying and treating conditions that affect the digestive system.

 If your gastroenterologist thinks that you may benefit from surgery, he or she will refer you to a surgeon to discuss your options.
-There are two types of surgery for Barrett's oesophagus that you may be offered.
+There are two types of surgery for Barrett's oesophagus.

 This is an operation to remove the affected area of your oesophagus.
 Your doctor may advise you to have this surgery if you have developed an early cancer as a complication of Barrett’s oesophagus.
-To do this operation your surgeon makes a large cut in your stomach and chest so he or she can take out the affected section of your oesophagus.
-Your stomach will then be joined to the remaining part of your oesophagus.
+In this operation, your surgeon will remove the affected section of your oesophagus and then join your stomach to the remaining part.

-Your gastroenterologist will advise you if either of these types of surgery would be helpful or appropriate for you.
+Your gastroenterologist or surgeon will advise you if either of these types of surgery would be helpful or appropriate for you.

 As with every procedure, there are some risks associated with the surgical and non-surgical treatments of Barrett’s oesophagus.
 Ask your doctor or surgeon to explain how these risks apply to you.